IG9626/Programming-I-Portfolio/README.md

 I have been in programming for 2 years now, and here is a preview of my programing projects thus far.

 ## Tanker App
-One of the first applications that I completed in programing 2 was an app produced on repl.it that can calculate the amount of water you will drink  throught your life time in tanker trucks.
-I used the programing language java to write this program.
-I was introduced to a new concept: how to let someone input things into the application, in order to do this I used the code Scanner in.
-When finished, the application could figure out with an inputed number of years and water intake per day the amount of tanker trucks you could drink.
+One of the first applications that I completed in programing 2 was my Tanker App.
+In order to produced this app I used an onine compiler called repl.it.
+The programing language used to create this App was java.
+This Program can calculate the amount of water you will drink throught your life time in tanker trucks.
+This programing application introduced me to a new concept, the Scanner in function.
+This function allows the user to input their own information into the code.
+This function allowed me to make the program more adaptable and individual.
+When finished, the application could figure out with an inputed number of years and water intake per day the estimated amount of tanker trucks you could drink in your life.

 [My Tanker app on Git Hub]( https://github.com/IG9626/tankerApp "link to GitHub page all about the Tanker app") Here's a Pic: